Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Mixed spin-lattice excitations

-The exchange interactions in Eq.~\eqref{eq:spin-normal-modes}, $\tilde J_{st}(\bm{q})$, as well as the $\lambda_{\mu\nu}(\bm{q})$ coupling constants in Eq. \eqref{eq:spin-lattice-ham} corresponding to different phonon-magnon pairs, $(\mu,\nu)$, can be estimated using CDFT, as explained in Appendix~\ref{App:spin-lattice-constants}.
-In Fig. \ref{fig:couplings} we report the magnitude of the couplings between the acoustic magnon and the phonons in the energy range from 8 to 15~meV, thus estimated at the $K$ point in the BZ, showing that a particularly strong coupling exists in a whole energy region including the 16-th phonon mode, and that such a region lies very close to the position of the observed gap.
-In the next section we show that this finding can indeed explain, both qualitatively and quantitatively, the opening of the observed gap.
+The exchange interactions in Eq.~\eqref{eq:spin-normal-modes}, $\tilde J_{st}(\bm{q})$, as well as the $\lambda_{\mu\nu}(\bm{q})$ coupling constants in Eq. \eqref{eq:spin-lattice-ham} corresponding to different phonon-magnon pairs, $(\mu,\nu)$, can be estimated using standard clamped-ion DFT calculations along a distortion pattern, as explained in Appendix~\ref{App:spin-lattice-constants}.
+In Fig. \ref{fig:couplings} we report the magnitude of the couplings between the acoustic magnon and the phonons in the energy range from 8 to 15~meV, thus estimated at the $K$ point in the BZ, showing that a particularly strong coupling exists with the 16-th phonon mode at $\approx 14$ meV, very close to the position of the observed gap.
+In the next section we show that such a magnon-phonon coupling may significantly affect the magnon dispersion around the $K$ point.